juggernaut/juggernaut.github.io/_posts/2017-10-23-rust-options.markdown

 ---
 Rust avoids the [billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions) of including `null`s in the language.
 Instead, we can represent a value that might or might not exist with the `Option` type.
  This is similar to Java 8 `Optional` or Haskell’s `Maybe`.
-There is plenty of material out there detailing why an Option type is better than null, so I won’t go too much into that.
+There is [plenty](http://www.nickknowlson.com/blog/2013/04/16/why-maybe-is-better-than-null/) of material out there detailing why an Option type is better than null, so I won’t go too much into that.

 In Rust, `Option<T>` is an _enum_ that can either be `None` (no value present) or `Some(x)` (some value present).
  As a newbie, I like to learn through examples, so let’s dive into one.

 ## Example
 Consider a struct that represents a person’s full name.
 The first and last names are mandatory, whereas the middle name may not be specified.
-We can represent such a struct like this:
+We can represent such a struct like this [^1]:

 {% highlight rust %}
 struct FullName {